Student Matinee Performances

 Cast: Heather Marie Annis, Nicholas Eddie, Malia Rogers, Michael Gordon Spence, Hannah Sunley-Paisley

-Every day we must share the planet with people who have fundamentally different beliefs from our own.
-How do we find harmony in the dissonance?
+Every day each of us share the planet, the sidewalk, sometimes our dinner tables with people who live differently and believe fundamentally different things than us.
+Conflict is inevitable.
+Can we find harmony in this dissonance around us?
 Through Theatre Gargantua’s unique and dynamic blend of storytelling, live music, and physical theatre, Dissonant Species delves into the symphony of human discord that surrounds us.

 Student Matinees